During the course of last 2-3 years, Airbnb has disrupted the property rental Industry. Will this innovation propagate to the Prefab House Industry?

 It appears that ÖÖD modules are marketed for a very high-end clientele as their price is about 30% higher than the competition.

 We see a potential weak-spot in the business model proposed by ÖÖD OÜ.
+In fact, the high-end clientele is usually composed by private Clients valuing Quality over price for their own home.

 Remember the brilliant value proposition of ÖÖD OÜ?